reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 We can see a property `Bucket website endpoint` which contains the URL to be used for navigating to our website after copying the static files to the S3 bucket.

 ### Types of S3 Bucket Endpoints
-Since we will be configuring the S3 bucket URL as the origin when we create a CloudFront distribution in subsequent sections, it will be useful to understand the two types of endpoints provided by S3:
+Since we will be configuring the S3 bucket URL as the origin when we create a CloudFront distribution in subsequent sections, it will be useful to understand the two types of endpoints associated with S3 buckets:

 1. **REST API endpoint**: This endpoint is in the format: `{bucket-name}.s3-{region}.amazonaws.com`.
 In our example, the Bucket Website Endpoint` is http://io.myapp.s3-us-east-1.amazonaws.com`.

-The characteristics of Bucket Website Endpoint are:
+The characteristics of Bucket Website Endpoints are:
-* Supports SSL connections
+* They support SSL connections
-* Provides End to end encryption
+* Connections to the Bucket Website Endpoint provides end to end encryption
-* Can use Origin Access Identity (OAl)
-* Supports Private/Public content
+* They can use Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.
+Origin Access Identity (OAI) is a special CloudFront user that is associated with CloudFront distributions.
+This is further explained in a subsequent section titled "Securing Access to Content".
+* They support both private and public access to the S3 buckets.

 2. **Bucket Website Endpoint**: This endpoint is generated when we enable static website hosting on the bucket and is in the format: `{bucket-name}-website.s3.amazonaws.com`.
 In our example, the Bucket Website Endpoint` is http://io.myapp.s3-website-us-east-1.amazonaws.com`.

-The characteristics of Bucket Website Endpoint are:
+The characteristics of Bucket Website Endpoints are:
-* Does not support SSL connections
+* They do not support SSL connections
-* Supports Redirect requests
+* They support redirect requests
-* Cannot use Origin Access Identity (OAI)
+* They can cannot use Origin Access Identity (OAI) to restrict access to the contents of the S3 bucket.
-* Serves default index document (Default page)
+* They serves default index document (Default page)
-* Supports only publicly readable content
+* They supports only publicly readable content

+We will use the Bucket Website Endpoint in our example, when we set up a CloudFront distribution to serve contents from a public S3 bucket.

 ### Attaching a Bucket Policy
 We also need to attach a bucket policy to our S3 bucket.
 The bucket policy, written in JSON, provides access to the objects stored in the bucket: